iamdtang/skaterdav85.github.io/teaching/2019/assignments/ajax.md

 ## Submission

 Create a repo on GitHub called __itp404-assignment1-ajax__ (named EXACTLY that) and upload your files.
 Send an email to the TA and myself with the GitHub URL.

+## Due Date

+This assignment is due Tuesday 9/3 at midnight.
+Submissions after that will result in a 0.